Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 Compatibility: Works with Amazon Alexa, Google Assistant, and IFTTT

-Touting a 160-degree viewing angle and 2K video resolution, Arlo’s Pro 4 offers a wider range of views and excellent video quality.
+Touting a 160-degree viewing angle and 2K video resolution, the Pro 5S 2K offers a wider range of views and excellent video quality.
 Thanks to the camera's color night vision output, the video is just as clear at night as during the day.
 It also has a built-in spotlight that illuminates when motion is detected and a smart siren that can be triggered remotely or automatically.

-The installation process is relatively simple, using a 2.4 GHz Wi-Fi connection for setup.
+The installation process is simple.
 There are no wires to fiddle with, as this camera includes a mount that can easily be screwed in on the exterior of your home.
 Arlo says the removable battery can last up to six months on a single charge, typical of outdoor battery cameras.

 A subscription to Arlo’s Smart Plan is the best way to get the most out of this Arlo camera.
 The paid plans include a 30-day video history, 2K cloud recording, activity zones, advanced and accurate object detection for people, cars, and packages, and other useful features you’ll want access to.

-One of our only gripes with the Pro 4 camera is that the two-way talk audio isn’t as loud as it could be.
-If you’re within three to five feet, you can hear it well, but any farther away, it’s hard to make out what the other person is saying.
-But that’s a minor grumble about the Pro 4, which offers everything a reliable outdoor home security camera should.
+One of our only gripes with Arlo's Pro 4 camera was that the two-way talk audio isn’t as loud as it could be.
+If you were within three to five feet, you could hear it well, but any farther away and it was hard to make out what the other person is saying.
+However, that was a minor grumble with the Pro 4, and Arlo has improved the audio in the Pro 5S 2K model, which offers everything a reliable outdoor home security camera should.

 Compatibility: Amazon Alexa